shupp/VegaDNS-API/README.md

 database = vegadns
 host = localhost
 ```
+Have a look at [default.ini](vegadns/api/config/default.ini) for a full list of configuration items you may want to override.

 Lastly, you need to create your database contents.
 You can apply the following an empty database: